SIU investigating police-involved shooting at home on Walkley Road in Ottawa

 CTV News Ottawa's Jeremie Charron reported 12 cruisers were parked outside a home on Walkley Road late Wednesday afternoon, and officers had placed evidence markers at the scene.

-The westbound lanes of Walkley Road were closed at Heron Road, and St. Laurent Boulevard were closed westbound between Conroy Road and Don Reid Drive.
+The westbound lanes of Walkley Road were closed at Heron Road, and St. Laurent Boulevard was closed westbound between Conroy Road and Don Reid Drive.
+The roads reopened just before 8 p.m.

 This is the second time in five days the Special Investigations Unit has investigated a police-involved shooting involving Ottawa police officers.